msam-dev/quizgame.top/ProjectDetails.md

 ## Summary
 QuizGame.Top is a fun and educational online quiz app.
-Quizgame provides access to a variety of quizzes, user account creation, score tracking, global user leaderboards, achievements, and more.
+Quizgame provides access to a variety of quizzes, user account creation, score tracking, global user leaderboards, and more.
 This site is an evolving project so more features are also on the way.

 I like geography and [vexiollolgy](https://en.wikipedia.org/wiki/Vexillology) so I was looking around for a game to test my knowledge.
 All the websites and apps I came across were disappointing or annoying in one way or another and I felt I could make a better game myself... and so quizgame.top was born.